VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 Your MiniGUI version will lack of support for cursor and screen saver function.

+For the detailed description of the options, please refer to [Compile-time Configuration].

 If you run `./configure` command without any option, it will generate makefiles and `mgconfig.h` file with the default configuration options.